ayushpratap121/Enhancing-Hospital-Navigation-A-Virtual-Reality-Based-Indoor-Positioning-System/README.md

 # Hospital-Navigation-Virtual-Reality-Based-Indoor-Positioning-System
-A VR360 and Wi-Fi–based indoor navigation system enhancing patient orientation in smart hospitals.
-Deployed at Chiayi Christian Hospital, it supports clinic wayfinding and was evaluated using a Hybrid TAM with Bayesian analysis, showing high satisfaction, strong educational value, and scalable potential.
-Complete overview of the work is shown in the schematic diagram.
+This project enabled a VR360 and Wi-Fi–based indoor navigation system designed to enhance patient orientation in smart hospitals.
+Deployed at Chiayi Christian Hospital, the system supports intuitive clinic wayfinding and immersive pre-visit familiarization.
+Its acceptance and effectiveness were evaluated using a Hybrid TAM framework with Bayesian analysis, demonstrating high user satisfaction, strong educational value, and promising scalability for wider implementation.
+A complete overview of the system and workflow is presented in the schematic diagram.
 ![Hospital 2](https://github.com/user-attachments/assets/d577a7aa-45bf-43ae-9046-8e7ef2e4bb30)